Teaching Philosophy

 Methodology

-I began studying Bomba, an Afro-Puerto Rican dance and music form, while studying at the University of Michigan and performed with a student-leg ensemble.
-Through funding from the Center for World Performance Studies, I travel to San Juan to research Bomba’s contemporary practice and interview Bomba masters such as Maribella Burgos and Jesús Cepeda.
+I began studying Bomba, an Afro-Puerto Rican dance and music form, as a student at the University of Michigan and performed with a student-led ensemble.
+Through funding from the Center for World Performance Studies, I traveled to San Juan to research Bomba’s contemporary practice and interview Bomba masters such as Maribella Burgos and Jesús Cepeda.
 I was struck by the connection between Black experiences in Puerto Rico and in mainland United States.
 These experience have greatly influenced how I teach Bomba in a way that honors its origins as well as its continuous innovations.

 Class Types: